brainblocks/raivue/README.md

 ## Publishing

-The `prepublish` hook will ensure dist files are created before publishing.
+The `prepare` hook will ensure dist files are created before publishing.
 This way you don't need to commit them in your repository.

 ```bash